Operation Benedict: 1–9 October

 In October, there were far fewer flying days and only air tests and local flights were possible, between showers of rain and sleet.
 On 7 October, the weather cleared, with a high cloud base and good visibility and fourteen Ju 88s with six Bf 109 escorts attacked the airfield in the middle of the afternoon.
 Some of the Hurricanes were airborne before the attack and others, at readiness, scrambled along with other pilots near machines when the alarm sounded.
 One pilot, "Scotty" Edmiston was stopped by a bomb exploding in front of the Hurricane which stopped the engine; as Edmiston climbed out, another bomb blew him into a deep puddle.
 Two of the Ju 88s were shot down by 134 Squadron, along with three probables and six damaged.
 Micky Rook, cousin of the 81 Squadron commander, joined a formation of 134 Squadron Hurricanes that turned out to be Bf 109s, shot one down and was chased home by the other five, evading them by flying past a destroyer off Murmansk at masthead height.
 The Germans built a new bridge over the Pechenga, a gargantuan enterprise; baulks of timber had to be hauled from a sawmill 120 mi away, lighter planks were shipped from Kirkenes and thousands of round logs were diverted from the stores of the nickel mines in Petsamo.
-The new Prinz Eugen Bridge was completed in eleven days, two days early; a great feat of engineering.
+The new Prinz Eugen Bridge was completed in eleven days, a great feat of engineering.
 On 9 October an Arctic gale brought deep snow and a steep drop in temperature, which halted all movement; porters got lost in the snowstorm and froze to death; negated the rebuilding of the bridge.
 With the bombing of the original bridge and the early winter, the Red Army was able to prevent the capture of Murmansk.